konveyor/hackfest/forklift/forklift_roadmap_dec21.md

 This is why we propose to look at this migration holistically, addressing compute, network and storage at once.
 Some feature mappings are more obvious than others, but here are some examples:

-Virtual machine - This is the most obvious one and the core of the migration topic.
+* Virtual machine - This is the most obvious one and the core of the migration topic.
 It will be a virtual machine in OpenShift with a simple mapping of its metadata.
 There's no need to change the operating system and cloud-init is supported.

-Virtual machine image - OpenStack allows storing instance images in Glance, either to import a fully configured VM or to use as templates for new instances.
+* Virtual machine image - OpenStack allows storing instance images in Glance, either to import a fully configured VM or to use as templates for new instances.
 OpenShift Virtualization implements a similar mechanism through container images stored in a container registry.

-Volume - A volume is generally assigned to a virtual machine as a new block device.
+* Volume - A volume is generally assigned to a virtual machine as a new block device.
 The migration would turn it into a Persistent Volume that could be attached to a virtual machine or to a pod.

-Storage swinging - An option to migrate large amounts of volume would be to connect OpenShift to the same backend as OpenStack Cinder, if a CSI driver exists.
+* Storage swinging - An option to migrate large amounts of volume would be to connect OpenShift to the same backend as OpenStack Cinder, if a CSI driver exists.
 The volumes could then be mapped to Persistent Volumes and reused without moving the data.

-External network - In OpenStack, an external network is used for direct layer 2 connectivity in the virtual machines, avoiding the SDN overlay, or to allow virtual machines to connect to non overlay networks through a router and maybe a floating IP.
+* External network - In OpenStack, an external network is used for direct layer 2 connectivity in the virtual machines, avoiding the SDN overlay, or to allow virtual machines to connect to non overlay networks through a router and maybe a floating IP.
 The notion of router doesn't exist, but multus networks allow the layer 2 connectivity or masquerading for egress traffic, while the service/route can allow ingress traffic.

-Load balancer - In OpenShift, the Service object allows various strategies, among which load balancing.
+* Load balancer - In OpenShift, the Service object allows various strategies, among which load balancing.
 This allows to expose a single entrypoint for many virtual machines with balancing rules.
 And if the service is HTTPS based, the route can also provide TLS termination, with re-encryption capability.

-Orchestration Stack - To abstract a complex workload deployment and handle horizontal scalability, OpenStack has the Heat service that allows describing the application components, with variables that can be set at runtime.
+* Orchestration Stack - To abstract a complex workload deployment and handle horizontal scalability, OpenStack has the Heat service that allows describing the application components, with variables that can be set at runtime.
 OpenShift proposes a similar mechanism through either a Template or a Helm Chart.
 The OpenStack vocabulary is wide, so we could focus on the resources supported by Red Hat OpenStack Platform.
 The gaps with OpenShift could also be prioritized.

-Project - Both OpenStack and OpenShift use the concept of project as the core concept of their multi-tenancy.
+* Project - Both OpenStack and OpenShift use the concept of project as the core concept of their multi-tenancy.
 And they both support assigning roles to users or groups, and to manage resource quota.
 So, keeping the migrated resources in the same project structure seems natural.

-From a technical point of view, we would use the OpenStack stable APIs to discover the resources, like os-migrate does.
+* From a technical point of view, we would use the OpenStack stable APIs to discover the resources, like os-migrate does.
 However, for a better integration in MTV and with the OpenShift ecosystem, the development would be done in Golang, probably with gophercloud.

 A strong emphasis should also be put on the validation rules and user experience to ensure that the users are aware of the changes

+### OpenStack non-RH providers

+About using common APIs to extract data … but which common APIs?
+OSP 13 and 16 and their underlying versions?
+All the in betweens?
+Which ones align to Windriver, Huawei, and friends?
+These details will matter and may result in you not having coverage where you think you do when speaking to third party solutions.

-Migrating GPU enabled VMs
+## Migrating GPU enabled VMs

  From Peter Lauterbach:
 “Thinking more about the AI.ML use case that is virtualized on vSphere.
 Customers already have GPU enabled VMs that they are using in AI/ML pipelines for things like training models.